 It pains me that instant Upwork profile rejection has become the norm with newbies not getting a chance to showcase their skills.
 Newbies are in panic mode.
 I feel so sorry for y’all newbies.
 I really do.

 Allow me to decipher what is going on.

 Upwork is by far one of the best freelancing sites with awesome monetary returns for skilled freelancers all over the world.

-I believe the number of newbies signing up is in the thousands if not hundred of thousands per month.
-This in mind, Upwork started limiting the number of freelancers signing up by use of bots – ever heard of some automated forms of artificial intelligence – welcome to the new world.
+I believe the number of newbies signing up is in the thousands if not hundreds of thousands per month.
+This in mind, Upwork started limiting the number of freelancers signing up by the use of bots – ever heard of some automated forms of artificial intelligence – Welcome to the new world.

 To cut the long story short, profiles of new freelancers are going through some rigorous review by either bots or Upwork Support (that is just happy to reject new profiles) but mostly by bots.

 I am almost getting to the solutions but I cannot do that without letting you into what motivates me, cheese.